Wellbeing for staff

 Poor work-life balance can lead to stress and absenteeism, and poor performance.
 Helping workers achieve work-life balance is integral to their general health and wellbeing, and to increasing their work satisfaction and motivation.
 They are likely to be more committed, more flexible and more responsive to the organisation’s needs.

-It may involve working from home.
 These arrangements might be on an intermittent or regular basis.
 Workers may work different patterns which reflect the work they do and their personal situation, rather than all workers working the same.

 Last reviewed: Has this been useful?
 Give us your feedback